Aspose/Aspose-API-Reference-Examples/english/pdf/net/programming-with-document/addremovejavascripttodoc/_index.md

 Console.WriteLine("Key 'func1' removed");
 ```

-In this example, we remove the `func1` JavaScript function from the PDF document.
+In this tutorial, we remove the `func1` JavaScript function from the PDF document.

 ## Step 4: Save and Verify Changes